Subject Requirements

 • Toilet facilities for guests are compulsory.

-• An office is suggested, leading off the kitchen, with a telephone (orders) and a computer and printer (for labels, etc.):
+• An office is suggested, leading off the kitchen, with a telephone (orders) and a computer and printer for menus:

 • Burglar proofing at all the windows and doors of the kitchen, or an alarm system.